ukgov-equality-hub/ethnicity-facts-and-figures/README_DATA.md

 Context can also change structure.
 For example "Chinese" maps to "Chinese" in any situation but is a child of "Asian" in the 2011 census and a child of "Other inc Chinese" in 2001.

-### Solution 1: The Harmoniser
+### Solution 1: DictionaryLookup

 There is a standard way to share data with ambiguous columns such as Ethnicity.
 That is to mark each cell with the schema it's data belongs to.
-Cutting technical language when we shipped our original templates to departments we required an "Ethnicity Type" with each row of data.
-We could use a double lookup on Ethnicity and Type to find the final value.
-Building the dictionary for this was a large task and an ongoing one.
-The mapping task is the job of **The Harmoniser**.
+When we shipped our original templates to departments we required an "Ethnicity Type" with each row of data.
+We could use a double lookup on Ethnicity and Type to map to useful values.

+Building the *"data dictionary"* was a large task and remained ongoing throughout the lifespan.
+The mapping task is the job of **DictionaryLookup**.
 It maps [Ethnicity, Ethnicity Type] to [Standard Ethnicity, Parent, Parent-child order].
 In the event of Ethnicity Type being absent or unrecognisable we had a default as part of the dictionary.

-**Problem:** This system relies on Ethnicity Type being robust.
-Not a chance.
-This ended up with default being used most of the time and the flexibility of the Harmoniser was not explored
+**Problem:** This system relies on Ethnicity Type being robust and it isn't.
+The ideal of having a common language of Ethnicity and Classification definitions across government is only a dream at present.
+This results with default being used most of the time and the flexibility of DictionaryLookup could not be exploited

-### Solution 2: AutodataGenerator
+### Solution 2: PresetSearch

 Solution 2 regards the **non-standard values** and **contextual variation** problems as distinct.
 It allows you to standardise ethnicity without having to rely on data providers or spend time cleaning Ethnicity Type data.
 This is possible due to the familiarity we have built with ethnicity categorisations.

-In stage 1 AutoDataGenerator deals with non-standard values.
+In stage 1 PresetSearch deals with non-standard values.
 It uses a single mapping to reduce the long list to standards.
 It requires one dictionary which can be relatively simple.

-In stage 2 AutoDataGenerator takes the outputs from stage 1 and applies contextual variation.
+In stage 2 it takes the outputs from stage 1 and considers which of known ethnicity classifications might apply.
 We store a list of "Ethnicity type presets" such as "ONS 2001 5+1" and "White British and other".
 These contain information on how data with that Ethnicity type should be displayed.

-AutoDataGenerator compares the list of standardised data from stage 1 to each preset and checks whether it matches up.
-If it does it will process the data using that preset.
-It returns all valid presets along with their processed data.
-In most instances there is only one preset that applies.

-AutoDataGenerator also appends a "custom" preset which has had no processing.
-This means that AutoDataGenerator always returns something, even if input data doesn't fit any existing preset

-## The Chartbuilders
+## The Builders

+ChartBuilder and TableBuilder function in roughly the same way.
+I will only detail Chartbuilder here

+### Charts in rd_cms

 Charts in the Ethnicity Facts and Figures ecosystem works on three files